EternityForest/KaithemAutomation/README.md

 ## Manual Setup Stuff
 See [This page](kaithem/src/docs/setup.md).
 Or, *to just try things out, git clone and run dev_run.py, then visit port 8001(for https) or port 8002(for not-https) on localhost.
 That's really all you need to do.*

+Kaithem currently requires numpy to be able to run at all.
+This may change at some point.

+The official tested versions are in requirements.txt.

+We log un-frozen dependencies in direct_dependencies.txt.
+Installing these is not guaranteed to work.

 Since there are initially no users, one is created using the name and password of the Linux user actually running the app.
 This means you must run kaithem as a user that supports logins.